NishantSinghhhhh/Doetnv/app/AD402-X402-INTEGRATION.md

 # Ad402 x402 Integration

-This document explains how the Ad402 platform integrates with x402 for payment processing in the ad bidding flow.
+This document explains how the SwiftAd Platform integrates with x402 for payment processing in the ad bidding flow.

 ## Overview